Residual Back Projection With Untrained Neural Networks: Experiments and Results

 \subsection{Limited-Angle CT Reconstruction}

-To test the proposed framework’s performance on limited-angle reconstruction, we redo the experiment in the above section with the angular range changing from $0^\circ-90^\circ$ to $0^\circ-165^\circ$ and one projection per degree.
+To test the proposed framework’s performance on limited-angle reconstruction, we redo the experiment in the above section with the angular range changing from $0^\circ-90^\circ$ to $0^\circ-165^\circ$ for parallel-beam geometry and $0^\circ-90^\circ$ to $0^\circ-180^\circ$ for fan-beam geometry, one projection per degree.
 The experiment results are shown in Fig.\ref{LARecon}.
-Also, the ground truth and the limited-angle (angular range $0^\circ - 90^\circ$) CT reconstruction results of different methods are shown in the second row of Fig.\ref{reconresult} (LIDC-IDRI dataset) and Fig.\ref{reconresult2} (COVID-19-NY-SBU dataset).
+Also, the ground truth and the limited-angle CT reconstruction results of different methods are shown in the row of Fig.\ref{reconresult} (parallel-beam, LIDC-IDRI dataset), and Fig.\ref{reconresultfan} (fan-beam, LIDC-IDRI dataset).